mylesj/deep-entries/README.md

 // ]
 ```

-The map function follow a pattern of returning `undefined` if passed `undefined` such that
+The map functions follow a pattern of returning `undefined` if passed `undefined` such that
 they may be composed with filters, without throwing errors.

 ```js